wp-plugins/jsl3-facebook-wall-feed/readme.txt

 * This is the initial version.

 == Upgrade Notice ==

+= 1.5.1 =
+This is a minor shortcode bug fix.

 = 1.5 =
 This update adds an option to disable the make_clickable() WordPress function